 You may not be aware of it, but you are in control.
 Toxic people want your love and attention just like they want a pay raise at work or an upgrade on their car–they’re predators.
 Toxic people find any opportunity to get what they can’t earn by being productive!
 But here’s the thing:

 YOU CAN AVOID THESE emotionally draining relationships with toxic people displaying toxic behavior in your life; we need partners who will stand beside us through thick and thin – so why don’t ya think about becoming my friend? 🙂

 Toxic individuals fly red flags shamelessly and can be an absolute drag on your life.
 But the good news is, you don’t have to put up with them!
 Check out these (7) reasons why they are attracting all of this negativity and what kind of changes might help clear things up in no time at all:

 Top 7 Reasons Why You May Attract Toxic People!

 Whether you like it or not, the world is populated by individuals and conflicts.
 However, we would all love to avoid conflict as much as possible right?

 Well, that’s something toxic personalities absolutely thrive off too!
 They want someone who will stand up for themselves no matter what so they can push them around without any consequences; feeling powerful in an argument when really nothing was resolved at all.

-The more wronged one feels after getting bullied by their toxic partner/friend –the less likely he/she will be able to fight against future abuse.
+The more wronged one feels after toxic behavior from a partner/friend –the less likely he/she will be able to fight against future abuse.